Jaclyn Tsai

-Tsai Yu-ling (蔡玉玲 (Cài Yùlíng); born 22 August 1955), also known by her English name Jaclyn Tsai, is a Taiwanese politician.
+Tsai Yu-ling (蔡玉玲 (Cài Yùlíng)), also known by her English name Jaclyn Tsai, is a Taiwanese politician.
 She was the Minister without Portfolio of the Executive Yuan from November 2013-20 May 2016.

 Education

-Tsai graduated from National Taiwan University with a Bachelor of Laws (LL.B.) degree.
+Tsai graduated from National Taiwan University with a Bachelor of Laws (LL.B.) degree in 1977.

 Career

 She promoted e-commerce related laws and industrial development, issuing draft Regulations on the Management of Electronic Payment Institutions that were adopted on May 3.
 The 15 authorization provisions were completed by the Financial Supervisory Commission on May 3, 2015.

 She was a founder of Lee, Tsai and Partners (1998 – 2013), General Counsel of IBM Greater China Group (1996 - 1998), General Counsel of IBM Taiwan (1991 - 1996), Judge of Taipei, Shih-Lin, Taoyuan and Chang hua District Courts (1982 - 1991).

 MTAC Ministry

 Tsai inaugurated the "Tibetan Cultural and Artistic Festival Activities" in May 2015 that elevated three running themes, including thangka painting exhibitions, public Buddhist prayer, Sanskrit music performances to showcase Tibetan culture and Taiwanese religious festivals.
 The activities were highlighted by the Tourism Bureau.